 Tim, 27: “I’ve always been the most awkward about sex stuff haven’t I?
 I don’t really like to talk to you’s about it, let alone when I’m with a girl.
 I just close up and get embarrassed.
 Trying Nuru certainly took me out of my comfort zone and at first I thought, oh god what kind of nightmare have I got myself in to but then as I calmed down it turned in to a dream!
 Complete bliss!
 I’ve never been touched so sensitively or experienced such rushes of sexual energy.
 It was truly phenomenal.”

 Oscar, 29: “Fair playmate, we were totally wrong.
 This Nuru stuff is insane.
 I feel like I’ll never be sad again now I know I can always just go and get a Nuru massage.
 It’s really cleared my head and made me feel all kinds of feelings.
 I feel glad to be alive?
 Is that weird?
 Is that how everyone feels after Nuru?”

 - To answer Oscar’s question: Yes, everyone feels glad to be alive after getting Nuru.

-(Side note- my friends who failed to show up to their appointment went back after the others rave reviews, so happy millennial’s all round!)
+(Side note- my friends who failed to show up to their appointment went back after the others rave reviews, so happy millennial’s all around!)

 If you would like to try our Nuru massage North London services or want to book your friend a session as a treat then, by all means, give us a call today!